 - New group: Compassionate Social Fitness: A Compassion-Focused CBT Therapy Group in Berkeley.
 Forming now.
 Lynne Henderson, Ph.D.

 - New book: Helping your Shy and Socialliy Anxious Client: A Social Fitness Training Protocol Using CBT.
 Lynne Henderson, Ph.D, (2014):

 - Online Social Fitness Training Study: The online Social Fitness Training study has been completed.
 An abstract of research results is available.
 For more information contact Peter Saunders.

-- New book: Improving Social Confidence and Reducing Shyness Using Compassion Focused Therapy, by Dr. Lynne Henderson, will be published in the UK by Constable & Robinson in 2010, and in the US by New Harbinger Publications in 2011.
+- Book: Improving Social Confidence and Reducing Shyness Using Compassion Focused Therapy, by Dr. Lynne Henderson, published in the UK by Constable & Robinson in 2010, and as The Compassionate-Mind Guide to Building Social Confidence: using compassion-focused therapy to overcome shyness & social anxiety in the US by New Harbinger Publications in 2011.